haesleinhuepf/napari-skimage-regionprops/README.md

 ![](https://github.com/haesleinhuepf/napari-skimage-regionprops/raw/master/images/interactive.png)

-If you closed a table and want to reopen it, you can use the menu `Tools > Measruements > Show table (nsr)` to reopen it.
+If you closed a table and want to reopen it, you can use the menu `Tools > Measurements > Show table (nsr)` to reopen it.
 You just need to select the labels layer the properties are associated with.

 ## Usage, programmatically